Japan is famously a land of volcanoes, typified by the famous silhouette of enduring national icon, Mount Fuji.

 Musashi Koyama is an area typical of the more outlying little towns that make up tokyo city.
 It’s in Shinagawa-ku but not too far from Meguro.
 Being a classic little town in Tokyo means the usual classic little features, but Musashi Koyama is far from everyday.

-There’s an impressive shopping street, which runs for nearly a kilometre: the longest covered shopping arcade in Japan (in the distant past it was called ‘the largest in the Far East’!).
+There’s an impressive shopping street, which at nearly a kilometre is the longest covered shopping arcade in Japan (in the distant past it was called ‘the largest in the Far East’!).
 It’s got a little bit of everything.
-If you prefer a bit more of an authentic showa-era working class selection than the tourist traps you’ll be more than satisfied.
+If you prefer a bit more of an authentic showa-era working class selection than the tourist traps and generic malls you’ll be more than satisfied.

 Time was when all neighbourhoods in Tokyo and around would have at least one sento.
-A bathhouse where, before it was common to have a household bath, locals could go to get clean, often with regular old water, flame heated (as by the spider in Spirited Away, which in JApanese is called Sento Chihiro)
+Before it was common to have a household bath this is where locals could go to get clean.
+Rather than volcanic spring, these would often contain regular old water, flame-heated as by Kamaji in the popular bathhouse-based Studio Ghibli movie Spirited Away (which in Japanese is called Sen to Chihiro no Kamikakushi).

 Often with designs modelled on temples, the sento was seen as a sort of temple for cleaning one’s body.
-Sadly, every year we lose more of them due to neglect, owners passing away, and lack of interest.
-Some sento, however, rather than being knocked down have been renovated and modernised, breathing new life into places that may otherwise end their days in neglect.
-Shimizuyu is one fine example of such a place.
+Sadly, every year we lose more of them due to structural neglect, owners passing away, and lack of interest.
+Some sento, however, rather than being knocked down have been renovated and modernised, resulting in new life being breathed into places that may otherwise end up demolished.
+Shimizuyu (武蔵小山温泉 清水湯) is one fine example of such a place.
 When you arrive there’s an airy, wood-fitted room with bamboo stools, onsen eggs (boiled in the waters) for sale and a TV for relaxing in front of post bath.
-The staff are very friendly and there’s the feeling you’re being taken good care of by a generations old family.
+The staff are very friendly and there’s the feeling you’re being taken good care of by a generations old sento family.

-And on top of all this it’s an onsen with sento prices, on the doorstep of Tokyo, what’s not to like?
+And on top of all this it’s an onsen with sento prices, in the heart of Tokyo, what’s not to like?

 Most Dramatic : Jinata Onsen

-Tokyo’s own set of paradise islands have so many things going for them, but Shikinejima might just have the most unique setting for an onsen anywhere in the metropolitan area, or indeed, anywhere.
+Tokyo’s own set of paradise islands, Izu Shichito have so many things going for them, but Shikinejima might just have the most unique setting for an onsen anywhere in the metropolitan area, or indeed, anywhere.

-The dramatic sulphuric, steaming red rocks of Jinata hot spring looks on arrival like the gates of hell have opened, and indeed it can be a dangerous place if you’re not careful.
+The dramatic sulphuric, steaming red rocks of Jinata Hot Spring (地鉈温泉) look on arrival like the gates of hell have opened, and indeed it can be a dangerous place if you’re not careful.
 Every day the tide comes in and brings cooling seawater into this collection of bubbling rock pools, several of which are large enough to share with a few friends.
 Once the waters mix the temperature is safe for bathing - at low tide you could get seriously burnt so be careful.

 One of the many things going for this ocean paradise is the neighbouring sea to plunge into when you get too hot.
 There’s a nice rock for clambering up and jumping from, and when you get too cold simply take another bath.

-The spring is well-reknowned in Japan, but often quiet aside from sightseers.
+The spring is well-renowned but often quiet aside from sightseers.
 It’s accessed via a specially made path which was laid down by some locals.
 The night onsen here can be very special (and popular), but do be careful.
-You’re a long way from A+E!
+You’re a long way (and helicopter ride) from the Emergency Room.

 The Theme Park : Odaiba Tokyo Oedo Onsen

-Not much chance of danger over at Oedo Onsen World, plonked slap bang in the middle the artificial island of Odaiba, a short stroll from a wonderfully dystopian looking, abandoned maritime museum.
+Not much chance of danger over at Oedo Onsen Monogatari (東京お台場 大江戸温泉物語).
+Slap bang in the middle the artificial island of Odaiba.

 The Posh One : Times Spa Resta

-Ikebukuro might not be the first place that springs to mind when you are looking for a high-class onsen/spa, but when you’re in the mood for a 12th floor vantage point of the city with your bath, look no further than Times Spa Resta.
-It’s pricey, and arguably excessively so when there are some nearby competitors offering similar baths for a fraction of the price, but it’s also fun, and again, open all night until 9am.
-It’s got a range of beautiful baths, including the mineral-heavy white water, bubble spa, massage …
+Ikebukuro might not be the first place that springs to mind when you are looking for a high-class onsen/spa, but when you’re in the mood for a 12th floor vantage point of the city with your bath, look no further than Times Spa Resta (タイムズ スパ・レスタ).
+It’s pricey, and arguably excessively so when there are some nearby competitors offering baths for a fraction of the price, but it’s also fun, and open all night until 9am.
+It’s got a range of beautiful baths, including the mineral-heavy white water, bubble spa plus pampering massage and more.

-The restaurants and bars have large windows to gaze out at the city lights, you can sleep in dessignated peaceful areas, wake up and bathe and drink some more.
+The restaurants and bars have large windows to gaze out at the city lights, you can sleep in designated peaceful areas, wake up and bathe and drink some more.

 This one reminds us that the whole point of onsen is to relax.
-Life in Tokyo is at times, jolly stressful, and so then what better way to escape it all than jumping in a time machine and making your own Daryl Hannah movie, eh?
+Life in Tokyo can be stressful.
+What better way to escape it all than jumping in a time machine and making your own Daryl Hannah movie, eh?

-With so many onsen in Tokyo, the above list is of course not by any means exhaustive, and hopefully gives an idea of the range there is out there to take your pick from.
-If you live in Japan, you know what to look for, if you are visiting, do some research and find what it is you want from your onsen experience before you decide on a place.
+With so many onsen in Tokyo, the above list is of course not by any means exhaustive, but hopefully gives an idea of the range there is to choose from.
+If it’s your first time, think about what it is you want from your experience before you choose a place, there is truly something for everyone.

 Ps Most onsen are not mixed bathing and require you to be naked, with no excuses.
-If this makes you uncomfortable, the last two do have mixed bathing options with swimwear … but really, don’t worry, you’ll soon forget all your worries once you’re in.
+If this makes you uncomfortable, the last two featured here do have mixed bathing options with swimwear, and it’s normal to wear your swimwear at Jinata’s sea onsen … but really, don’t worry, you’ll soon forget all your worries once you’re in.

 Pps.
 Most places are pretty strict about tattoos and will have warning signs at the entrance.
 Some Pharmacies and Drugstores sell large skin coloured patches to cover them, rumour has it that the rules may relax in time for the Olympics but don’t count on it, in Japan change is slow.